aanyascgarg-cyber/valence-garage/README.md

 # Valence Garage

 A dark-luxury hypercar atelier that runs entirely in your browser, installable on phone and laptop as a PWA.
-Built to showcase what one AI (Claude Fable 5) can design and engineer end to end.

 **Live app:** https://aanyascgarg-cyber.github.io/valence-garage/